riscv-software-src/riscof/docs/source/plugins.rst

 signature files.
 A common approach is to create a simple Makefile with each test as a target using the commands and initializations done during the build and initialization phase.
 RISCOF also provides a simple `makeUtil` utility function which can be used directly, however, users are free to define their own execution environments.
-After the generating the Makefile, the users should also call the ``make`` or suitable command to execute the run.
+After generating the Makefile, the users should also call the ``make`` or suitable command to execute the run.

 The function takes a single argument: `testlist` which is a dictionary of tests and respective meta